JhonnK08/desafio-nestjs-imersao-14/README.md

 ## Description

-Desafio Nest.js para a Imersão 14 Full Stack && Full Cycle
+Desafio Nest.js para a Imersão 14 Full Stack && Full Cycle, using Nest.js, MongoDB and Docker to create a REST API.

 ## Installation